Skip to main content

 Rationale

 The classic definition of "LTS" or "Enterprise Linux" was to ship older, known good working versions of software.
 And for a long time it felt like your options were old and working, or new and shiny but may break.
 But in order to be a good desktop, you have to have good hardware support, and that means newer kernels, etc. Bluefin LTS is more about how regressions are handled more than a strict definition of "things must be old."
 In our world the applications are always up to date, so the "pace" of the base image isn't as important.
+This is why ujust toggle-hwe exists, so users can adjust to their needs.

 warning